Byrd machine: Demise

 Harry F. Byrd Sr. retired from the U.S. Senate in 1965, and his eldest son, Harry Jr., a State Senator, was appointed to succeed him.
 In one of the first major cracks in the Byrd organization, a Republican won the special election to succeed Harry Jr.; that district and its successors have been in GOP hands since.

 Harry Sr. died in 1966.
 A short time before his death, two of Harry Sr.'s longtime allies were ousted in the Democratic primary by more liberal challengers.
 Senator Robertson, a 20-year incumbent, was defeated by State Senator William B. Spong Jr., whom President Lyndon Johnson had personally recruited to mount a primary challenge against him.
 Johnson was angered at Robertson's opposition to the Civil Rights and Voting Rights Acts.
 Also, Congressman Smith, a three-decade incumbent, was defeated by State Delegate George Rawlings.
 Harry Jr. himself barely survived a primary challenge in his bid for the balance of his father's sixth term.
 While Spong and Harry Jr. went on to victory in November, Rawlings was defeated by conservative Republican William L. Scott, who gained the support of many conservative Democrats.
 A series of Supreme Court rulings imposing one man, one vote on state legislatures eliminated the rural advantages that served as the core of the Byrd organization's power.

-The Byrd organization finally broke down in 1969, when a split in the Democratic Party allowed A. Linwood Holton Jr. to become the state's first Republican governor since Reconstruction.
+The Byrd organization finally broke down in 1969, when a split in the Democratic Party allowed A. Linwood Holton Jr., a moderate Republican and opponent of segregation, to become the state's first Republican governor since Reconstruction.
 A year later, Republicans won six of the state's ten congressional districts – the first time Republicans had held a majority of the state's congressional delegation since Reconstruction.
 Ironically, one of the districts that turned Republican was the 7th District, the Byrds' home district.
 Holton was succeeded in 1974 by Godwin, a former Byrd organization Democrat who had turned Republican.
 (Godwin had earlier served a term as governor, 1966-1970 as a Democrat, the last of the Byrd organization members to hold the state's top office.)
 Meanwhile, despite the end of the organization, Harry Byrd Jr., who himself had left the Democratic Party in 1970 declaring himself an Independent Democrat, remained in the U.S. Senate until his retirement in 1983.